philparzer/philparzer/README.md

 ## Hey👋 I'm Phil
  looking for someone to collaborate with and learn from

- currently postgrad at the University of Innsbruck
+ postgrad at the University of Innsbruck

 &nbsp;